What is Twitter sentiment analysis?

 The difference between these types of tweets might seem easy, but it is a bit more complex but easy to understand.
 A positive tweet is a tweet that throws a positive sentiment after having analyzed all its words.
 Sentiment analytics in Twitter is an amazing science because the system that analyzes Twitter information has to be so accurate in just a few words and in a network where irony plays an important role.
 Each word of the tweet has its own score that can vary depending on the context.
 For example: the word “amazing” has a high score, but if it is around the words “piece of sh**” like “amazing piece of sh**” then it is not as good.
 You can understand why this is so exciting.

 To have positive tweets in your campaign is great, but it is more important to have more positive impacts.
+This is what twitter sentiment analysis is all about.
 This will be explained in the next section, but imagine this: you’re running a campaign, what would you prefer: 10 positive tweets from 1 person with 5 followers or 1 positive tweet sent by @LadyGaga about your campaign.
 The Twitter impressions generated by Lady Gaga will be huge.
 In this posts we will explain how we have played around with all this Twitter sentiment analytics and we hope you feel proud of our work.